pvandervelde/mindvortex/src/posts/2018-12-03-Sofware-development-pipeline-In-the-build-system-or-not.md

   which is a great benefit, but less control for the administrators.
 Because the pipeline provides the development teams with all the abilities there is, in general, less ability for the admins to guide things in the right direction or to block developers from doing things that they shouldn't be doing or have access to.
-For instance in the Jenkins pipeline it is possible for developers to use all the credentials that jenkins has access to.
+While this may seem to be a benefit for the developers, no more annoying admins getting in the way, it is in fact a drawback because this behaviour means that the developers take on the responsibility to administer some or all of the underlying build system.
+Examples of the change of control are for instance in the Jenkins pipeline it is possible for developers to use all the credentials that jenkins has access to.
 However this might not be desirable for high power credentials or credentials for highly restricted resources.
 An other example is that the selection of the build executor is done in the pipeline configuration, however in some cases it may make sense to limit access to executors, after all having a build that can migrate from node to node makes sense in some cases but it's not free.
-Additionally the ease with which parallel steps can be created will lead to many parallel jobs.
+Further the ease with which parallel steps can be created will lead to many parallel jobs.
 This might be great for one pipeline but isn't necessarily the best for the overall system.
-In some cases serializing the steps for a single pipeline can lead to greater overall throughput if there are many different jobs for many different teams
+In some cases serializing the steps for a single pipeline can lead to greater overall throughput if there are many different jobs for many different teams.

-Based on all the advantages and disadvantages it may still be difficult to decide whether or not a development team should use the pipeline in their build system or not.
+Based on all the advantages and disadvantages that are listed here it may be difficult to decide whether or not a development team should use the pipeline in their build system or not.
 In general it will be sensible to use the pipeline capabilities that are build into your build system in cases where you either have a fairly simple pipeline that is easy to reason about or where no external systems need to interact with the data in the pipeline.